copernicus-mogley/zkav.club/README.md

 Whether you're a developer, an artist, or simply curious about the future of the internet, Zk Av Club invites you to come join us!
 Learn, create, innovate, and collaborate with others who are passionate about art, creativity and freedom.

+### Zk Av Club Foundry

+Zk Av Club Foundry — Salon and Lab is a new recurring educational livestream series.
+Each session combines topical discussions (Salon) with practical workshops (Lab), diving deep into specific aspects of emerging, often experimental, technologies.
+Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.

+Salon: Informative discussions with people who work in the field, covering everything from peer-to-peer (p2p) file sharing to community governance, from brand and design to privacy in collaborative ecosystems.

+Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free open-source software (FOSS) to understanding decentralized livestreaming solutions.

+Curriculum design and production by Ryan Taylor, Aura Brito, Robmar Enoe, and Roosevelt Gordones, with additional support from autotunafish, decentralistdan, and zkSquirrel.

 ### Zk Av Club's Voices

 Zk Av Club is a throwback to the grassroots ethos of the early days of the crypto revolution.
 Uncompromising in their community-first approach to audio/visual education and support, Zk Av Club gives a voice to the individuals behind the camera, in the booth, working before, during and after the event to share the news and progress the world needs to know.
 The Zcash Foundation was an early champion for the Club and we remain invested in their present and their bright future.
 The world needs more impactful and community-led projects like the Zk Av Club!